mobify/developer-values/README.md

 ## Outro, the Zen of Mobify

-Be excellent to each other.<br>
+Be excellent to each other.
-Don't use acronyms or jargon where words would do.<br>
+Don't use acronyms or jargon where words would do.
-Be concise.<br>
+Be concise.
-Favour small diffs over big bangs.<br>
+Favour small diffs over big bangs.
-Why argue when you can experiment?<br>
+Why argue when you can experiment?
-Open by default.<br>
+Open by default.
 Small, empowered teams are unstoppable.
-Let's make more of those.<br>
+Let's make more of those.
-Write it in Python, unless you've got a damn good reason not to.<br>
+~~Write it in Python, unless you've got a damn good reason not to.~~

+**Alternatives?**
+- Use boring tools on interesting problems.
+Learn interesting tools with boring problems.
+- Write what you don't know with what you do know.
+Write what you do know with tools you don't know.
+- Solve tough problems with well known technologies.
+Learn new technologies by solving boring problems.
+- Build with tools you know, not what you want to know.
+- Use battle tested tools on unsolved problems.
+- _Other...?_

 But don't take this all too seriously.